• Skip to primary navigation

 6. Coat deer meat in flour/salt mixture

 7. Place the coated deer meat pieces into the heated vegetable oil.
-(To test oil’s temperature, sprinkle a bit of flour in the oil to see if it bubbles.
+(To test the oil’s temperature, sprinkle a bit of flour in the oil to see if it bubbles.
 If it bubbles, it’s ready.
 However, be careful not to get the oil too hot, so it doesn’t splatter and burn you when adding the deer meat.)

 8. Flip deer meat after a few minutes when the underside is golden-brown.
 (Approx. 3 minutes)